 Meanwhile, in 1905, a report from the Surgeon General of the Army specified "the issue of toilet paper is now authorized where posts have sewer connections."
 During World War I the incidence of typhoid fever fell to about 3 cases annually per 1000 soldiers.
 During World War II is was less than 0.1 cases annually per 1000 soldiers, and it was even lower during the Korean War.

 The Printemps department store in Paris carries toilet paper in a a wide variety of colors and patterns.

 A variety of light colors were available in the U.S. starting in the 1960s.
 But by 2004, Scott was the last U.S. manufacturer of colored toilet paper and they stopped production that year.

-Why is there no colored toilet paper in the U.S.?
+Why colored toilet paper uncommon in the U.S.?
 Two beliefs became widespread, that physicians were warning against its use because it caused some people to develop a rash, and that the dyes made it environmentally harmful.
 Is there any truth to either one?
 The French seem to be able to put up with colored toilet paper, that's for sure.
-The paper or water issue is also an environmental issue.
-Certain wipes that are used cannot be flushed and can cause problems to your cities' plumbing systems.
-Green cleaning products should be used to help insure that your bathroom and toilets work properly and are environmentally friendly.

 Toilegami or toilet paper folding has become a worldwide trend in hotels.
 James P. McCauley, the executive director of the International Association of Holiday Inns, explained it: